-The requirements of Statement No. 97 will be effective for financial statements for fiscal years beginning after June 15, 2021.
+The requirements of this Statement will be effective for fiscal years beginning after June 15, 2021.

-This report is intended solely for the information and use of management, the Board of Directors and others within VCSB.
+This report is intended solely for the information and use of management, the Board of Directors and others within the Board.
 It is not intended to be and should not be used by anyone other than these specified parties.